$M$-functions and screw functions originating from Goldbach's problem and zeros of the Riemann zeta function: Explicit formulas for and

 \section{Explicit formulas for $H(X)$ and $H_\ell(X)$}

-For example, at least numerically, the boundedness of the series $H(X)$ and $H_1(X)$ can be observed without using the information of the nontrivial zeros by the following formulas (Proposition \ref{prop_6_1}).
-As seen in the proof, they are obtained by just combining classical results \cite[\S17, (1)]{Da80}, \cite[(2.6)]{Gu48}, and \cite[p.
+The boundedness of the series $H(X)$ and $H_1(X)$ can be observed without using the information about the nontrivial zeros, at least numerically, by the following formulas (Proposition \ref{prop_6_1}).
+As seen in the proof, they are obtained by just combining classical results \cite[Section 17, (1)]{Da80}, \cite[(2.6)]{Gu48}, and \cite[p.
 81]{In64}.
-Also, \eqref{f_602} below is essentially a special case of Ihara, Murty, and Shimura \cite[Theorem 1]{IMS09}.
-In this sense, they are essentially not new.
-However, we decided to include them in this paper, since they were not mentioned in the related papers in \cite{Fu1, Fu2, Fu3}.
-Furthermore, the formula for $H_1(X)$ is generalized to $H_\ell(X)$ (Propositions \ref{prop_6_2} and \ref{prop_6_3}).
-It provides an alternative proof of \cite[Theorem 1.1 (2)]{Su23}, which is used to prove some of the main results in \cite{Su23}.
+Also, \eqref{f_601} below is essentially the same as Fujii's \eqref{f_103}, which is obtained by integrating formula \eqref{f_605}.
+Similarly, \eqref{f_602} below is essentially a special case of Ihara, Murty, and Shimura \cite[Theorem 1]{IMS09}.
+In this sense, these two formulas are not new.
+However, the formula for $H_1(X)$ is extended to the more general cases of $H_\ell(X)$ (Propositions \ref{prop_6_2} and \ref{prop_6_3}).
+This provides an alternative proof of \cite[Theorem 1.1 (2)]{Su23}, which is used to establish several key results in \cite{Su23}.

 \begin{proposition} The following formulas hold unconditionally for $X>1$:

 Furthermore, formulas \eqref{f_601} and \eqref{f_602} hold for $X=1$ in the sense that the right limits of the right-hand sides at $X=1$ are equal to the values of the left-hand sides at $X = 1$. \end{proposition} \begin{proof} We obtain